xpublish-community/xpublish/README.md

 ### How?

-Under the hood, xpublish is using a web app (Flask) that is exposing a minimal Zarr compatible REST-like API.
+Under the hood, xpublish is using a web app (FastAPI) that is exposing a minimal Zarr compatible REST-like API.
 Key attributes of the API are:

 - serves a Zarr store API from the root of the dataset
-- provides Zarr metadata keys (`.zmetadata`, `.zgroup`, '.zattrs`) as json strings.
+- provides Zarr metadata keys (`.zmetadata`, `.zgroup`, `.zattrs`) as json strings.
 - provides access to data keys (e.g. `var/0.0.0`) as binary strings.